HildoBijl/stepwise/frontend/src/ui/README.md

 ## General-purpose components

 - [images](./images/) simply contains images that can be loaded onto the website.
 - [components](./components/) are general-purpose components that can be included anywhere in the website.
-This is very broad: from paragraphs, tables and drawings to react flow management components like error boundaries.
+This is very broad: from paragraphs and tables to react flow management components like error boundaries.
+- [figures](./figures/) is the image drawing library.
+Use it to generate dynamically rendered images.
+This includes shapes, plots and more.
+Everything can also be automated or made interactive.
 - [form](./form/) has all components related to input: the Form that tracks input data, as well as the input fields that can be used to get that data.

 ## Contents